The Discoverers of the NGC / IC Objects

 Aratos of Soli (315 - 245 B.C.E.), Greek astronomer.

 Hipparchus (190 - 125 B.C.E.), Greek astronomer.

-Claudius Ptolemaeus, or Ptolemy (87 - 165), Greek astronomer.
-(No known images exist from his lifetime; the one at left is a product of a Baroque artist's imagination.)
+Claudius Ptolemaeus, or Ptolemy (87 - 165 C.E.), Greek astronomer.
+(No known images exist from his lifetime; the one shown is the product of a Baroque artist's imagination.)

-Giovanni Battista Hodierna (1597 - 1660), Italian astronomer.
-One of the few SEDS pages not "lost" in their website reorganization deals with his life and accomplishments.
+Giovanni Battista Hodierna (Apr 13, 1597 - Apr 6, 1660), Italian astronomer.
+A SEDS page deals with Hodierna's life and accomplishments.
 Hodierna was the first to observe a number of now famous nebulae, but the 1654 publication of his work was little noticed outside Sicily, and despite a brief mention of his work by Lalande in an 1803 publication, remained essentially unknown until its rediscovery in the 1980's.
-As a result, neither Messier, the Herschels, or Dreyer were aware of Hodierna's discoveries, and he is not mentioned in their publications.
+As a result Messier, the Herschels, and Dreyer were unaware of Hodierna's discoveries, and he is not mentioned in their publications.

 de Chéseaux's discoveries were presented to the French Academy of Science in 1746, only to be promptly forgotten.
 Le Gentil made a private note of them in 1759, but it wasn't until 1892 that Guillaume Bigourdan made them public.
 Even then Dreyer appears to have been unaware of their existence, as he routinely assigned their discovery to much later observers.

 Guillaume Joseph Hyacinthe Jean-Baptiste Le Gentil de la Galaisière (Sep 11, 1725 - Oct 22, 1792), French astronomer.
 Famous for his unfortunate experiences trying to observe the transits of Venus in 1761 and 1769.